jadonahue/css-my-site/README.md

 # css-my-site

-This is a website created while using HTML, CSS, etc.
+This is a responsive website created while using HTML & CSS.